Abhisage/Etcd-encryption-configuration/README.md

 # Etcd-encryption-configuration
-This repository demostrate how can we encrypt the data stored in the ETCD
+This repository demonstrates how we can encrypt the data stored in the ETCD Step 1: Create the secret key for the encryption configuration